bsoist/bsoist.github.io/_posts/2015-02-08-get-your-own-blog.md

 >If you want to be an anomaly, you've gotta act like one. -Gary Vaynerchuck

-There is one blog that pulled me back into blog comments Generally, the comment section there is an anomaly.
+There is one blog that pulled me back into blog comments.
+Generally, the comment section there is an anomaly.
 I learn as much - or more - from the comments than I do from the posts.
 But it's not always fun and games.
 Every once in a while, I can tell from the topic of the post that I will want to avoid the comments.
 One such discussion left me so aggravated that I reached out to the author to encourage him to keep at it, but I also reminded him of that it was not his responsibility to host a place where I can say whatever I want.
 I'm glad some bloggers give readers the option to share their opinions, but at a certain point, it becomes clear that the discussion should move elsewhere.

 and that place should be, if you ask me, your own blog.